Track time trial: Time trial bikes

-Men – 1 km time trial
+Men – 1000 m time trial

-At the UCI Track World Championships, the distance for senior men is 1,000 metres, hence the event's alternative name, the 'Kilo', short for kilometre.
+At the UCI Track World Championships, the distance for senior men is 1000 m, hence the event's alternative name, the 'Kilo', short for kilometre.
 Junior men also race 1000 m.
 Being such a short, high-intensity event, the kilo is popular with riders who specialise in the sprint.
 The Kilo time trial was removed from the Olympics programme after 2004 to make way for BMX racing.
 This led to a number of Kilo riders, most notably Chris Hoy, to begin focusing on other sprint events.

-This event is a race against the clock from a standing start over 1,000 m.
+This event is a race against the clock from a standing start over 1000 m.
 Most indoor tracks are 250 m in length, so a kilo is usually held over four laps.
 Other common track lengths are 167 m (six laps), 333 m (three laps) or 400 m (2.5 laps).
-Riders will keep to the black line at the bottom of the track to ensure they have to cover the least distance over the 1,000 m.
+Riders will keep to the black line at the bottom of the track to ensure they have to cover the least distance over the 1000 m.
 Riders usually only get one attempt to set a time, and the winner of the event is simply the rider to post the quickest time.

 A fast time at the elite level is around 1 minute 5 seconds.

-The world record is 56.303 seconds (63.940 km/h), set by François Pervis in the 2013 Track World Cup at Aguascalientes, Mexico.
+The world record is 55.433 seconds (64.943 km/h), set by Jeffrey Hoogland in 2023 at the Aguascalientes Velodrome in Aguascalientes, Mexico.